cuvva/terms/privacy.md

 ### Soft credit checks

 Depending on the cover you're looking for, we might carry out a soft credit check using your details.
-We’ll only do that when we need to, to see if we can cover you.
+We'll only do that when we need to, to see if we can cover you.

-This means we take into account your credit score, number of judgements against you (if any), reported insurance policy history, claims data and whether you’re on the electoral roll.
-This information won’t be readily available to members of the Cuvva team.
+This means we take into account your credit score, number of judgements against you (if any), reported insurance policy history, claims data and whether you're on the electoral roll.
+This information won't be readily available to members of the Cuvva team.
 But our systems will check the data as part of the quoting process.

-Soft credit checks don’t leave a visible footprint on your credit file.
-You can see them on your own credit file, but lenders can’t.
+Soft credit checks don't leave a visible footprint on your credit file.
+You can see them on your own credit file, but lenders can't.

 ### Travel destinations and dates